Flag of Tajikistan

-The national flag of Tajikistan (Парчами давлатии Ҷумҳурии Тоҷикистон) was adopted in November 1992, replacing the flag of the Tajik Soviet Socialist Republic of 1953.
-The flag of Tajikistan is an unequal horizontal tricolor of red, white, and green, defaced with a yellow crown surmounted by an arc of seven stars at the centre.
+The national flag of Tajikistan was adopted in November 1992, replacing the flag of the Tajik Soviet Socialist Republic of 1953.
+The flag of Tajikistan is an unequal horizontal tricolour of red, white, and green, defaced with a yellow crown surmounted by an arc of seven stars at the centre.
 It has a width ratio of 2:3:2.
-The tricolor preserves the choice of colors in the former Tajik Soviet flag, as well as the 1:2 proportions.
+The tricolour preserves the choice of colours from the former Tajik Soviet flag, as well as the 1:2 proportions.

-The flag day is celebrated on 24 November, which is the day it was officially adopted.
+Flag Day is celebrated on 24 November, the date on which it was officially adopted.

 Design and symbolism

-The flag of Tajikistan is a tricolor of red, white, and green.
-The red represents the unity of the nation as well as victory and sunrise.
-The red also serves as symbolism of the former Russian and Soviet eras, the workers, and the warriors who sacrificed their lives to protect the land.
+The flag of Tajikistan is a tricolour of red, white, and green.
+The red represents the unity of the nation, as well as victory and sunrise.
+The red also serves as a symbol of the former Russian and Soviet eras, the workers, and the warriors who sacrificed their lives to protect the land.
 The white represents purity, morality, the snow and ice of the mountains, and cotton.
 The green represents the bountiful generosity of nature, fertile valleys, the religion of Islam, and the celebration of Novruz.
-Other interpretations of the colours state that the flag symbolically unifies the people of Tajik society, with the red stripe representing the manual labour class, the white stripe representing the intellectual worker class, and the green representing the agricultural class living in Tajikistan's rural or mountainous regions.
+Other interpretations of the colours state that the flag symbolically unifies the people of Tajik society: the red stripe represents the manual labour class, the white stripe represents the intellectual worker class, and the green represents the agricultural class living in Tajikistan's rural or mountainous regions.

-While the red and green stripes on the top and bottom are equal in size, the center stripe is one-and-a-half times that of the others.
+The red and green stripes on the top and bottom are equal in size, while the central white stripe is one and a half times wider.

-The crown and stars are set in a rectangle taking up 80% of the white stripe's height.
+The crown and stars are set in a rectangle that takes up 80% of the white stripe's height.

-The crown represents the Samanid dynasty and Tajik people, as the name Tajik is connected with Persian tâj "crown" in popular etymology.
-The flag of Tajikistan features seven stars due to the significance of the number seven in Persian mythology, representing perfection and happiness.
-According to traditional belief, the heavens feature seven mountains and seven orchard gardens with a star shining above each mountain.
+The crown represents the Samanid dynasty and the Tajik people, as the name Tajik is connected in popular etymology with the Persian word tâj ('crown').
+The flag of Tajikistan features seven stars because of the significance of the number seven in Persian mythology, where it represents perfection and happiness.
+According to traditional belief, the heavens feature seven mountains and seven orchard gardens, with a star shining above each mountain.

 Presidential standard

-The standard of the president of Tajikistan was introduced in 2006, on the occasion of the inauguration ceremony for the third term of Emomali Rahmon as head of state.
+The standard of the president of Tajikistan was introduced in 2006 on the occasion of the inauguration ceremony for the third term of Emomali Rahmon as head of state.

-It uses the Tajik tricolor charged with a depiction of the Derafsh Kāviān, the Sassanid royal standard.
-Inside the Derafsh Kāviān is a depiction of a winged lion against a blue sky under a smaller representation of the crown and seven stars.
+It uses the Tajik tricolour charged with a depiction of the Derafsh Kāviān, the Sassanid royal standard.
+Inside the Derafsh Kāviān is a depiction of a winged lion against a blue sky, with a smaller representation of the crown and seven stars above it.

-The center of the standard features elements formerly used as symbols of Tajikistan in the Emblem of Tajikistan.
-The presidential standard also includes a star in each of the four corners to represent the four regions of Tajikistan.
+The centre of the standard features elements formerly used as symbols of Tajikistan in the Emblem of Tajikistan.
+The presidential standard also includes a star in each of the four corners, representing the four regions of Tajikistan.